DevCycleHQ/feature-flag-pr-insights-action/README.md

-# variable-diff-action
+# `feature-flag-pr-insights-action`
-An action intended to run on pull request and post a comment summarizing any changes to DevCycle variables.
+Identifies changes in DevCycle Feature Flags within a PR, adds a comment to your PRs.

+Note: This is intended for `pull_request` workflow events

 ## Usage
 ```yaml
 on: pull_request